How to check and agree an inventory

 windows and doors

-The inventory should say whether smoke alarms and any carbon monoxide detectors are provided and working.
+The inventory should say if there are smoke alarms and any carbon monoxide detectors.
+It should say if they work.

-The inventory may also contain a record of meter readings.
+The inventory can also have a record of meter readings.

-You can change the inventory to record anything that's wrong.
-For example:
+You can change the inventory to record anything that is wrong.

 add details of anything missing

-Take photos of any cracks, marks or scratches that are not recorded in the inventory.
+Take photos of any cracks, marks or scratches even if they are in the inventory.

 Keep records of repairs